Schille/Schille.github.io/content/projects/campervan.md

 It is connected to the diesel tank of the van, thus no need for additional onboard gas to generate heat for cooking.
 It is not as fast as a gas-based cooker, but it is still practical, easy to clean, and looks fantastic.
 It is controlled with a little panel that provides an on/off button, a button to activate the high-elevation mode and a temperature dial.
 One drawback is that the lowest temperature position is already very hot.
 That makes it a bit difficult to cook meat thoroughly (or anything that requires low heat for some time).
-However, there are two cooking fields (which cannot be controlled separately) and the second field (two flames) is always less hotter than the first (three flames).
+However, there are two cooking fields (which cannot be controlled separately) and the second field (two flames) is always less hot than the first (three flames).

 An indicator in the middle lights up when the surface is hot, but once it turns off the surface can still be very hot.
 I assume it is purely time-controlled and does not measure the surface temperature.
 The whole unit is actively cooled by a little fan operating inside.